 An Aboriginal engagement strategy has been developed to guide meaningful engagement with Aboriginal people for this project.

-If you would like further information regarding the Aboriginal Cultural Centre (ACC) please contact the project team via email at ACC@dlgsc.wa.gov.au or call 61 8 9492 9890.
+If you would like further information regarding the Aboriginal Cultural Centre, please contact the project team via email at ACC@dlgsc.wa.gov.au or call 61 8 9492 9890.

 Do not submit enquiries with this form.